Canned dog and cat food provide…

 Proper nutrition is the foundation of health

 What we feed our dogs and cats each day is the most important decision we can make concerning their health and well-being.
 With the proper nutritional building blocks, the body can make its own repairs when a health problem arises.
 Canned foods are a good choice for both dogs and cats.
-Unlike dry foods, canned foods have higher meat content, contain little or no grain, and are cooked more gently than dry foods.
-Look for canned foods without by-products or grain fillers.
+They tend to have a high meat content, contain few carbohydrates, and preserve the food’s naturally occurring moisture.

 Higher levels of animal protein are ideal for cats and dogs

-Canned dog and cat food is helpful with weight loss
+Canned food is helpful with weight loss for dogs and cats

 Canned dog and cat food is easier to digest